Real Tennis

 Tennis is enjoyed by players who have been ascribed a ‘handicap’ – a number rating which denotes their playing ability (much like golf).
 The handicap system itself was devised and formalised at Leamington, to ‘level the playing field’ for the Silver Racket, one of the world’s largest open tournaments.
 The effect of the handicap system is that players of dramatically different standards can enjoy a close match.

-Image of Lewis
+Image of Josh King

-Image of Chris
+Image of Jim Ludekens

 Both are available for coaching by calling 01926 424977 or by emailing tenniscourtclub@hotmail.com.